cloner0110/sciprog_59/practical3/README.md

 # Paractical 3
-Compile .C files located in src/ folder using:
+Compile .c files located in src/ folder using:

-`gcc trapz.C -o trapz -lm `
+`gcc radi_trapz.c -o trapz -lm `

 The output files are exectuble like: